 Only 2 newspaper adverts for Hamlet Jnr have been discovered.
 In the BATH CHRONICLE in December 1807, he advertised "...profiles on glass,ivory and paper...".
 Mention is also made of a "...PATENT MACHINE by which the most perfect likenesses imaginable are taken".
 Additionally, Hamlet Jnr "...refrained from making any addition to the usual price of half-a-crown each likeness, although he flatters himself from their superiority, a double charge would not be deemed exorbitant".

 By July 1812, a double charge was no longer deemed excessive.
 Returning, albeit temporarily, to his birthplace, the SALISBURY and WINCHESTER JOURNAL advertised Hamlet Jnr taking "...apartments for a short time at Mr. Parsons, Catherine-Street, where he proposes taking profiles on ivory, glass or paper in colours or black; also in bronze in a superior style...from 5s to £2.2s.
 Old profiles...accurately copied".
 Possibly the apartments were home to Hamlet Jnr's parents.
-Recent research (see William Hamlet the Elder) suggests Hamlet Snr maintained his lodgings in Salisbury's Catherine Street and, arguably, only worked in Bath during 'The Season'.
+Recent research (see William Hamlet the Elder) indicates Hamlet Snr maintained his abode in Salisbury's Catherine Street and, arguably, only worked in Bath during 'The Season'.

 Source: McKechnie (Author of, British Silhouette Artists and their Work 1760-1860)